jnbhm/face-tracking-mediapipe/README.md

-# Simple face landmarks detection with MediaPipe
+# Simple NPM web project setup

-This is an example how to use the face landmark detection model with MediaPipe.
-Find the full description of the model [here.](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker)
+This is an example how to use Node.js and NPM to develop a vanilla js web app.
+You can create your website with all desired NPM packaged in the `./src` folder.

-To run this project you'll need to have [Node.js](https://nodejs.org/en) installed on your machine.

-## Dev

 To start this project run the following command in the root folder of the project.